Elemiel-K/Opencore-T470s/README.md

 # Lenovo Thinkpad T470s
 ## Opencore Hackintosh

 ***It should go without saying but I will say it anyway.
-Hackintoshing is dangerous and could ruin your hardware permanently, I take no responsibility for your stuff, please Hackintosh at your own risk.
+Hackintoshing is dangerous and could ruin your hardware permanently and I take no responsibility for your stuff.
+These materials are only provided as an academic curiosity, please Hackintosh at your own risk.
+No guarantees are implied and no relationship is established between the users of this repo and myself.
 I own nothing, everything belongs to Apple/Lenovo/OpenCore Team.
 Thanks.***

 I'm creating this repository for those who might be trying to Hackintosh a computer that is similar to mine.
-I will continue to update the repository every few weeks/months as I improve my ACPI and Kext loadout.
+I have reached what I beleive to a moderate level of stability with this EFI, and I am unlikely to update this repo until after the puclic release of MacOS 11 Big Sur.
+Happy Hacking!

-Currently running 10.5.6 Catalina on OC 0.5.9
+Currently running Mac OS 10.15.6 Catalina on OC 0.5.9

 ### Hardware Config: